 The Minister has already made changes that have resulted in the delays that have taken so long.
 Like the lady I was engaging with this morning, people are accusing me of holding up this legislation.
 It is actually the Minister who is the biggest culprit when it comes to the legislation being held up because of the changes he made.
 The Minister's recommital of this Bill was what caused the big delays.
 It is the responsibility of the Minister.
 The answer to any member of the general public, or the detractors that I and my colleagues might have around the country, accusing us of holding up this legislation, is that the person responsible is actually the Minister himself.
 That seems to have gone unnoticed perhaps because the media have a different agenda but I would like them to make it clear that the Minister is the cause of us being where we are now.

-I hope the rest of the time today and the other two days next week, if that is to be the finish of it, will allow every Deputy, including the Deputies who have a different view, to stand up and say why he or she thinks amendment No. 29 is a good idea and why do they think that this legislation should be implemented in its entirety.
+I hope the rest of the time today and the other two days next week, if that is to be the finish of it, will allow every Deputy, including the Deputies who have a different view, to stand up and say why he or she thinks amendment No. 29 is a good idea and why this legislation should be implemented in its entirety.
 I would like to see them justify it.
 Whether Deputies are from County Kerry or from County Tipperary, I would like to hear those backing the Minister blindly speak directly to the parents and the young people.
 Being a legislator is an important and responsible job.
 The one thing the people here making laws have to think about is the effect they are going to have on the people the laws are going to be imposed upon.

 I would like to hear from those Deputies and hear them explain to the mothers and fathers-----